-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.
+- · Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

+Many services provided by specialists need a referral from your PCP.
 Some procedures performed by in-network specialists require prior authorization (approval in advance) from us in order to be covered.
-Please see the Benefits Chart in Chapter 4 for services that require prior authorization.
+Please see the Benefits Chart in Chapter 4 for services that require prior authorization, or require a referral from your PCP.